-In reality both operational changes and COVID-related factors played a role in the recent P/C fraud arena.
-There are many other factors that are playing a role.
+In reality, both operational changes and COVID-related factors played a role in the recent P/C fraud arena.
+There are many other factors playing a role.
 Regardless, the question is: What now?
 P/C is again a big target for opportunistic fraudsters, so now is a good time evaluate a few things:

 - Review your pre- and post-COVID operations and see if you need to adjust.

-These are all starting points towards impactful changes to your organization.
+These are all starting points toward impactful changes to your organization.